kbruninx/E-H2-CRM/README.md

 This code was developed to study the interaction between the power sector and the hydrogen sector in the context of interdependents energy-only electricity market, hydrogen market and potential capacity remuneration mechanisms for both the energy vectors.
 It calculates an equilibrium between a set of representative price-taking agents on these markets.
 It allows to enforce hydrogen and renewable capacity targets.
 It employs an iterative price-search algorithm based on ADMM to calculate this equilibrium iteratively.

-The research code accompanies the following paper: "Risk-aversion and Capacity Remuneration Mechanisms in Electricity-Hydrogen Markets"
+The research code accompanies the following paper: "Risk-aversion and Capacity Remuneration Mechanisms in Electricity-Hydrogen Markets".

 ## Installation, hardware & software requirements
 ### Installation